E-Cigarettes A New York Times article reported that a survey cond... | Channels for Pearson+

 Confidence Level

-The confidence level represents the degree of certainty that the population parameter lies within the confidence interval.
-A 95% confidence level means that if we were to take 100 different samples and compute a confidence interval for each sample, approximately 95 of those intervals would contain the true population parameter.
+The confidence level represents the degree of certainty that the true population parameter lies within the confidence interval calculated from the sample data.
+A 95% confidence level means that if the same survey were conducted multiple times, approximately 95% of the calculated intervals would contain the true proportion of e-cigarette users.
 This concept is crucial for understanding the reliability of the survey results.

 Recommended video: